kheller18/data-structures-algorithms/questions/GIT.md

        ```

 6. Can you explain `head` in terms of git and also tell the number of heads that can be present in a repository?
-   + A `head` is nothing but a reference to the last commit object of a branch.
+   + `head`: a reference to the last commit object of a branch.
    + For every repository, there will always be a default head referred to as “master” or now “main” (as per GitHub) but there is no restriction to the count of heads available.
 In other words, it can have any number of heads.
      + To go or checkout to 1 commit before the latest commit, we use `git checkout HEAD~1`
      + To uncommit the last 3 commits without losing the changes, we first run `git reset HEAD~3`.
 Then we can see the changes made in the last 3 commits and then update it manually and commit it finally.